steven4ibm/2-zone-vpc/README.md

 ## Configuring your deployment values

-Set the following variable before you use the template:

-* `ibmcloud_api_key` is an IBM Cloud API key.
-Go to the [IBM Cloud API keys page](https://cloud.ibm.com/iam/apikeys) to create one.

-You must also set the following deployment values on the Create page.
+You must set the following deployment values on the Create page.
 You can enter customized values or accept the defaults.

 |Variable Name|Description|Default Value|
 |-------------|-----------|-------------|